JasonGoemaat/go-advent-workspace/README.md

 # Workspace - Advent of Code

+## Quickstart

+Work in `go-aoc-solutions`.
+One directory per year, one subdirectory per day, i.e. `go-aoc-solutions/2015/1`.

+Then I will create `sample.aoc` and paste in the sample puzzle data and download the input to `input.aoc`.

+And finally a `main.go`

+## Notes

 Thinking of creating a `go-aoc` module that I will use in other modules for creating solvers.